jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 df.x.sum().compute()  # This now runs on the distributed system
 ```

-This guide can not replace the [official Dask guide](https://distributed.dask.org/en/stable/quickstart.html), recommended to be read.
+This guide can not replace the [official Dask guide](https://distributed.dask.org/en/stable/quickstart.html), that is recommended to be read.

 ### 5.2 Enable Dask Resource Usage Dashboards